 Car insurance in North Dakota also needs to include uninsured and underinsured motorist coverage, with the same minimum limits as bodily injury liability (25/50).

 These coverages offer financial protection in case you're injured in an accident with an at-fault driver who doesn't have enough ND auto insurance to pay your expenses.

 Additionally, you're required to maintain $30,000 of PIP (also known as no-fault coverage) per person.

 Your no-fault coverage pays for medical expenses after an accident, including loss of wages if you're unable to return to work, regardless of who caused it.

 PIP does not apply to property damage, like car repairs.

 These additional coverage options provide you with extra financial protection in the event of a claim, and can be real life-savers if life ever takes a turn for the worse.
 Get to know some of your options:

 - Comprehensive coverage

-- Death and dismemberment coverage
+- Custom Parts and Equipment coverage

 Comprehensive and collision coverages may be required by your lease or finance company.